-Scope of this Auditing Standard
+Scope of this ASA

-- 1. This Auditing Standard deals with the user auditor's responsibility to obtain sufficient appropriate audit evidence when a user entity uses the services of one or more service organisations.
-Specifically, it expands on how the user auditor applies ASA 3151 and ASA 3302 in obtaining an understanding of the user entity, including internal control relevant to the audit, sufficient to identify and assess the risks of material misstatement and in designing and performing further audit procedures responsive to those risks. - 2.
-Many entities outsource aspects of their business to organisations that provide services ranging from performing a specific task under
+1. This Auditing Standard deals with the user auditor's responsibility to obtain sufficient appropriate audit evidence when a user entity uses the services of one or more service organisations.
+Specifically, it expands on how the user auditor applies ASA 315 (Revised and Redrafted)1 and ASA 330 (Revised and Redrafted)2 in obtaining an understanding of the user entity, including internal control relevant to the audit, sufficient to identify and assess the risks of material misstatement and in designing and performing further audit procedures responsive to those risks.

-Understanding the Entity and Its Environment.

-See ASA 330 The Auditor's Responses to Assessed Risks.
+See ASA 315 (Revised and Redrafted) Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.
+See ASA 330(Revised and Redrafted) The Auditor's Responses to Assessed Risks.